Mapua apple-growers chemical plant

 In 1931 the Mapua fruit-growers chemical plant was founded by Arthur McKee and his two sons, in the old apple cool store next to the Mapua wharf.
 It was a logical site to set up a chemical factory here as it was next to the Mapua port, a main distribution point for pip-fruit exports.
 They started off making spraying oils and lime sulphur and after they were given a government grant they developed a new factory in the late 1930's.

-During its time the factory made chemicals like DDT, DDD, and dealt with chemicals like 2,4,5-T and 2,4-D. 2,4-D was a component in the spray Agent Orange used in the Vietnam War and was the cause for birth defects in the children of soldiers exposed to it.
+During its time the factory made chemicals like DDT, DDD, and dealt with chemicals like 2,4,5-T and 2,4-D - the latter being a component of the spray Agent Orange used in the Vietnam War and the cause for birth defects in the children of soldiers exposed to it.
 By the late 1970's the plant was using 124 chemicals to make 84 different kinds of pesticides, herbicides, insecticides and fungicides.
 In 1988 it closed its doors after its bid to expand the plant was denied.
-Due to spills and some waste being buried on the site, persistent pesticides made at this factory have remained at high concentrations in parts of the site.1
+Due to spills and some waste being buried on the site, persistent pesticides made at this factory remained at high concentrations in parts of the site.1

 By September 2008 the remediation of the old Fruit-growers chemical plant site was completed.
 The area had now been cleaned up.
 While the remediation occurred the people living nearby had to suffer from being exposed to the noise, dust and pollutants created by the clean up.

 This remediation had many consequences for the local community.
-Living in Mapua during this time would have been very unpleasant, as there was excessive noise, dust, odour and the ground water was polluted.
+Living in Mapua during this time would have been very unpleasant, as there was much noise, dust, odour and possible pollution of ground water.

 Several times during the remediation the noise created by the plant exceeded the levels permitted in the resource consent.
 On windy days huge clouds of contaminated dust would blow off the site and land on nearby properties.
 Nearby residents also complained of an acrid odour that wafted from the site.